heinlin262/Tatanic-Data-Analysis/README.md

 # Tatanic-Data-Project
-I analyzed the titanic project which I downloaded from Kaggle with 6 questions
+I analyzed the titanic project which I downloaded from Kaggle with 6 main questions